csfeeser/ansible_essentials/day2challenge2.md

-## Recap Challenge
+## Morning Warmup, Day Three!

 <img src="https://i.imgflip.com/5a2dle.jpg" width="500"/>

 The following will give you a chance to write some new code that uses techniques you've learned in class so far!

+1. We'll be using the planetexpress team for this warmup!
+Run the command below to prepare your environment.

+    `student@bchd:~$` `cd && wget https://labs.alta3.com/projects/ansible/deploy/setup.sh -qO setup.sh && bash setup.sh`

-1. Edit your inventory file.
-Create a new group:
+0. Edit your inventory file (`~/mycode/inv/dev/hosts`).
+Add the following to it:

     ```
     [looneytunes]